sksamuel/scrimage/docs/composites.md

 =========

+Scrimage comes with several composites.
+A composite merges two images with each pixel composited together using the rule provided by the composite class.

-Scrimage comes with the usual composites built in.
-This grid shows the effect of compositing palm trees over a US mailbox.
+This grid shows the effect of compositing a palm tree image over a US mailbox image.
 The first column is the composite with a value of 0.5f, and the second column with 1f.
 Note, if you reverse the order of the images then the effects would be reversed.

 The code required to perform a composite is simple:

 === "Java"